mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 The **Installation** tab shows you the Configuration Tool which you used to create the namespace, together with the parameters which are used to configure the agent.

-You can use the Configuration Tool again to change the configuration of your namespace by pasting the command into a commandline terminal as described in [Running the Configuration Tool](#running-the-tool), above.
+You can use the Configuration Tool again to change the configuration of your namespace by pasting the command into a command line terminal as described in [Running the Configuration Tool](#running-the-tool), above.

 You can also download the Configuration Tool again, if you wish.